Psemp/ds_p8/README.md

 - [Notebook executed and hosted on S3](https://ds-p8.s3.eu-west-1.amazonaws.com/jupyter/jovyan/nb_aws_spark.ipynb)
 - [Image dataset in .zip format (a script and csv can also be used to download all images from S3)](https://ds-p8.s3.eu-west-1.amazonaws.com/images_upload.zip)
 - [Results as csv (initially parquet but export as csv for simplicity)](https://ds-p8.s3.eu-west-1.amazonaws.com/csvs/results_fruits.csv) (also available in this repo, with deduced html links to each image)

+# Image download :
+- either using the zip provided in links or using the notebook `downloader.ipynb`